tmokenc/VUT-FIT-SCO/README.md

-# Cryptorust Library
+# Chacha20Poly1305

-Cryptorust is a collection of cryptographic primitives implemented in Rust.
+This is my school project for the course Secure Coding

 ## Modules